-MECP’s monthly newsletter highlights the latest in training and technical assistance, upcoming web events, recent publications and research, provides updates on upcoming National Missing Children’s Day activities including the poster contest, and more. »
+MECP’s newsletter highlights the latest in training and technical assistance, upcoming web events, recent publications and research, provides updates on upcoming National Missing Children’s Day activities including the poster contest, and more. »

-Webinars are hosted the 3rd Wednesday of every month at 2:00pm EST and focus on a wide variety of missing and exploited children’s issues.
+Webinars are hosted the 3rd Wednesday of every quarter at 2:00pm EST and focus on a wide variety of missing and exploited children’s issues.
 All webinars are recorded for later viewing.
 Click to view previously recorded webinars. »